15 Effective Haggling Tips from My Ilocana Mom

-Ilocanos have been ruthlessly called kuripot most of the times.
+Ilocanos have been ruthlessly called kuripot most of the time.

 Here are 15 haggling tips I got from her.

 Failure to close the deal with the first customer can make the day’s sale dry.
 Take advantage of this.
-If you think that you are the first buyer, your request is more likely to be granted.
+If you think you are the first buyer, your request will likely be granted.

-Every time my mom shops in surplus shops or even in ukay-ukay, she will closely inspect the items.
+Every time my mom shops in surplus shops or even in ukay-ukay, she will closely inspects the items.
 This is why most expert hagglers in such shops take a long time.
-They look for bearable damage such as a washable stain or a slight overrun.
+They look for bearable damage, such as a washable stain or a slight overrun.